Health-Related Resources

 Disability-related resources

-Ontario Disability Support Program: Managed and delivered by the Ministry of Community and Social Services, provides financial help for people with disabilities.
-It can help pay for living expenses, like food and housing.
+Ontario Disability Support Program: The ODSP provides financial help for people with disabilities.
+It can offer money to help with living expenses, and it can offer health benefits and employment support.

 Pediatric Resources